Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 ## Ignore unknown keys in CBOR

-CBOR is commonly used in communication with [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices where new properties may be added as part of API evolution.
+CBOR is commonly used in communication with [Internet of Things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) devices where new properties may be added as part of API evolution.
 By default, unknown keys encountered during deserialization result in an error.

 Just like in [JSON](serialization-json-configuration.md#ignore-unknown-keys), you set the [`ignoreUnknownKeys`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor-builder/ignore-unknown-keys.html) property to `true` to ignore them during deserialization: